Boy Scout dies after being buried in sand dune, airlifted to hospital

-SOUTH HAVEN, Mich– A 12-year-old boy has died after being buried in a sand dune over the weekend.
+SOUTH HAVEN, Mich-- A 12-year-old boy has died after being buried in a sand dune over the weekend.

 According to a release from the South Haven Police Department, a 911 call was made Saturday afternoon regarding the incident near the water at the Boy Scout Camp in the Van Buren State Park.